Entities vs. Fields | Yext Hitchhikers Platform

 In order to send structured lists to Google Maps (or other Listings Publishers), the data must be in “Enhanced Content Lists” (ECLs).
 These can be turned on in Account Settings > Account Features which can be found by click the Account Details icon at the bottom of the navigation bar.
 There are 3 types of ECLs:

-If you also need to feature this kind of data in Answers cards, you will need to create a Custom Entity Type to store the data.
+If you also need to feature this kind of data in Results cards in Search, you will need to create a Custom Entity Type to store the data.

 Don’t sweat ECLs too much – they’re a minor feature in the grand scheme of Yext’s data modeling and they will eventually be moved to be native entities in the Knowledge Graph in a future Yext release.
 For now, if you remember just one thing, remember that you’ll need to enable ECLs in Account Features in order to sync your Menu data to our Menu publishers.